Cold Fish: Reception

 Film Business Asia gave Cold Fish an 8/10 rating and singled out actor Denden for praise, claiming that the film "may never have worked" without his "tour-de-force performance" while stating, "Though there's considerable gore on display, it's largely cartoonish.
 Cold Fish is not so much a blood-and-guts horror movie, more a danse macabre about social breakdown."
 Total Film gave the film a 3/5 rating, suggesting that its plot twists and use of dark comedy offered a welcome reprieve from the "largely hysterical acting and rivers of viscera".

 The Guardian found the film to be "fairly ordinary" in comparison to Sono's other works and felt that it was too long.
-Radio Times gave the film 3/5 stars and praised the acting from Denden, Fukikoshi, and Kurosawa; it also singled out Shinya Kimura's cinemaphotography and Takashi Matsuzuka's production design, which it felt made up for some of Sono's "overindulgent directorial moments".
+Radio Times gave the film 3/5 stars and praised the acting from Denden, Fukikoshi, and Kurosawa; it also singled out Shinya Kimura's cinematography and Takashi Matsuzuka's production design, which it felt made up for some of Sono's "overindulgent directorial moments".